carlomt/docker-geant4course/README.md

 After creating this folder, navigate into it using the command line or PowerShell (Windows) with the `cd` command.

 ### 2 Downloading Required Files
-From within this folder, you will download the necessary Docker configuration and environment setup files.
+Within this folder, download the necessary Docker configuration and environment setup files.
 The commands to download these files vary depending on your operating system:

 * For Linux and macOS: Use the `curl` command with the `--output` option to specify the filename for the downloaded file.
 - To download docker-compose.yml: